I help people step off the bingeing & overeating rollercoaster so they can find their footing, re-develop self-trust,

 More about me...

 My struggles with food started in high school.
 After moving cities, I would pass the time at lunch alone, nibbling on snacks, then satisfy my hunger and emotional discomfort with food when I got home.
-Over the years I slowly gained 30 pounds.
-I felt uncomfortable and struggled with body image so I turned to diets, weight loss plans, and working out but nothing was able to end my unhealthy relationship with food.
+In time I gained weight, felt uncomfortable in my body and struggled with body image.
+I turned to diets, weight loss plans, and working out which only exacerbated my unhealthy relationship with food.
 To compensate, I began purging.

-These struggles followed me to university, and throughout my first 3 years I oscillated between bingeing, purging, and restricting, sometimes with everything lying dormant, and sometimes with it consuming my life.
-In the summer before my final year of school I had lost so much weight that people were asking me if I was okay.
+These struggles followed me to university.
+Throughout my first 3 years of schooling I oscillated between bingeing, purging, and restricting, sometimes with everything lying dormant, and sometimes with it consuming my life.
+In the summer before my final year of school I had restricted so much that people were asking me if I was okay.
 Though I was finally lighter, I was bingeing more than ever, and the symbolic weight of my struggles with food was too much to bare.
-I opened up about my challenges, and this was the start of my recovery.
+I opened up about my challenges, and this was the start of my recovery journey.

 I sought help from a counsellor, my doctor, and two therapists, but I didn't find anyone who understood my struggle with food.
 Instead I made a personal commitment to finding a way to feel normal around food.
 I stopped purging, I put my 'ideal body' aside, and I allowed myself to gain weight as I focused on ending the bingeing.
 I let go of the idea that any more diets or food plans could heal me and I surrendered to not knowing what was next.
 After university I worked and travelled and slowly I saw the end of my food struggles finally disappear.
 I had my last binge on a mountaintop in China (literally), almost 2 years after committing to finding peace with food, my body, and myself.